pclaypoole/SQL-Suspicious-Transactions/README.md

 ### A.) Is there any evidence to suggest that a credit card has been hacked?
 Explain your rationale.

 ```
-No. Card holder Megan Price has the highest amount of transactions less than $2 at 13.
-Card holders transactions less than $2 are relatively low compared to card holders total transactions.
+No. Largest transactions less than $2 is 13.
+Card holders transactions less than $2 are relatively
+low compared to total card holders transactions.

-(remove "WHERE t.amount<2" to compare total card holders transactions)
+(remove "WHERE t.amount<2" to view total card holders transactions)
 ```

 # 4. Top 5